Mansour Matovu

 Mansour Matovu, commonly known as Yanga, is a Ugandan businessman and real estate investor that owns and has developed various commercial buildings in the Central Business District of Kampala (CBD).
 According to Watchdog Uganda, he was listed as one of the top 10 Uganda's Billionaires in 2025 with a net worth of $785 million.

+Early life

 Matovu was born in Masaka District where he attended school up to Senior Two (S.2) before dropping out to engage in small scale trading and vehicle repairs which he began at Kayondo Garage, Ndeeba, a Kampala suburb in the 1980s.

 Business career

-He began his business career in the 1980s dealing in automobile repair, spare parts, and importation of second-hand motorcycles from Japan.
+He began his business career in the 1981 dealing in automobile repair, spare parts, and importation of second-hand motorcycles from Japan.

 In the 1990s, he shifted to real estate, purchasing land in downtown Kampala and constructing new commercial buildings to replace older structures.

 By the early 2000s, Matovu was recognized as one of Kampala’s most prominent landlords.
 Mulengera News lists him among key figures who shaped the city’s modern property market through the development of shopping arcades and plazas.